pallavi-muttineni/Elevatelabstask-sql-task5/README.md

 120.00

-Join Types Covered
+✨ Join Types Covered
-The tutorial provides examples and explanations for the following SQL join types:
+This tutorial provides practical examples and clear explanations for the following essential SQL join types:

-INNER JOIN: Returns rows when there is a match in both tables.
+INNER JOIN: Retrieves rows that have matching values in both tables.
+It's like finding the intersection of two sets.

-LEFT JOIN (LEFT OUTER JOIN): Returns all rows from the left table, and the matching rows from the right table.
-If no match, NULL values appear for the right table's columns.
+LEFT JOIN (LEFT OUTER JOIN): Returns all rows from the "left" table and the matching rows from the "right" table.
+If there's no match on the right, NULL values are returned for the right table's columns.

-RIGHT JOIN (RIGHT OUTER JOIN): Returns all rows from the right table, and the matching rows from the left table.
-If no match, NULL values appear for the left table's columns.
+RIGHT JOIN (RIGHT OUTER JOIN): Returns all rows from the "right" table and the matching rows from the "left" table.
+If there's no match on the left, NULL values are returned for the left table's columns.

-FULL JOIN (FULL OUTER JOIN): Returns all rows when there is a match in one of the tables, combining results from both left and right joins.
-If no match, NULL values appear for the non-matching side.
+FULL JOIN (FULL OUTER JOIN): Returns all rows when there is a match in either of the tables.
+It combines the results of both a LEFT JOIN and a RIGHT JOIN, showing all records from both tables and filling in NULLs where there are no matches.

-Outcome
+✅ Outcome
-Upon completing this tutorial, you will have a solid understanding of:
+By diligently working through this tutorial, you will achieve a solid understanding of:

-How to create related tables in SQL.
+How to effectively create and relate tables in a SQL database.

-The fundamental differences between INNER, LEFT, RIGHT, and FULL joins.
+The critical differences and use cases for INNER, LEFT, RIGHT, and FULL joins.

-When to use each join type based on your data retrieval needs.
+How to strategically choose the correct join type to fulfill specific data retrieval requirements.

-How to write effective SQL queries to merge data from multiple tables.
+The ability to write robust and efficient SQL queries for merging data across multiple tables.

-Feel free to modify the sample data or create additional tables to further experiment with joins.
+Feel free to experiment further by modifying the sample data, adding more rows, or even creating additional related tables to deepen your understanding of SQL joins!